ablodge/amr-utils/README.md

 `(c/chase-01~e.1 :ARG0~e.1 (d/dog~e.0) :ARG1~e.1 (c2/cat~e.2))`

 Just set the parameter `output_alignments` to `True`.
 By default, `AMR_Reader` uses the LDC/ISI style of node ids where 1.n is the nth child of the root with indices starting at 1.
 Any alignments are automatically converted to this format for data consistency.
+Other formats are available using the parameter `style` which can take values `letters`, `jamr`, or `isi`.

 # Versatile AMR Alignments JSON Format
 The package includes tools for converting AMR alignemnts from and to JSON like the following.